 Cryptogenic chronic hepatitis is chronic hepatitis of unknown etiology and is diagnosed after complete workup has been done to exclude all underlying etiologies of hepatitis.
 It is possible that autoimmune hepatitis may be the cause of some cases of cryptogenic chronic hepatitis in which autoantibodies are absent, or will eventually become detectable.

 Drug-induced liver disease

 The drugs responsible for liver injury are over 1000 medications and herbal products, the most commonly reported in the United Stated being acetaminophen, followed by antibiotics in which amoxicillin-clavulanate is the most common.

-A drug-induced liver disease can be confused with autoimmune hepatitis on histology.
+Drug-Induced liver disease can be confused with autoimmune hepatitis on histology.
 However, certain features on histology, like portal neutrophilia seen in drug-induced liver disease, can help differentiate the two.

-Wilson disease is a disorder of copper metabolism (defective hepatocyte transport of copper into bile and defective incorporation of copper into ceruloplasmin which is the binding protein of copper in blood) leading to copper accumulation and damage to liver and other organs.
+Wilson disease is a disorder of copper metabolism (defective hepatocyte transport of copper into bile and defective incorporation of copper into ceruloplasmin which is the binding protein of copper in blood) leading to copper accumulation and damage to the liver and other organs.

 It usually presents in late childhood and can mimic autoimmune hepatitis in the form of chronic hepatitis or fatty liver disease (a benign condition in which the liver functions normally and looks normal under the microscope except for the accumulations of fat within hepatocytes).

 Sometimes a raised serum ferritin and increased transferrin saturation is seen in autoimmune hepatitis or chronic viral hepatitis.